Contents

 print(1%2)

-Subtraction of two numbers of the same type.
-Doing so for u64 will create a service failure if the result would be negative.
+Subtraction of two numbers of the same type: Doing so for u64 will create a service failure if the result would be negative.
 Overloads the corresponding operator for numbers.
+Example that FAILS because the default integer type is u64.

 print(1-2)